Advertisement

 • Cover the dough and keep some plain rice flour to dust the appalam while rolling.

-• Take a lemon sized portion of the dough and grease your hands with coconut oil,and flatten the dough slightly.
+• Take a lemon-sized portion of the dough, grease your hands with coconut oil, and flatten it slightly.

 roll-appalam

 • Start rolling them into thin appalam.
-You can dust with rice flour while rolling.
+You can dust with rice flour as you roll.

 Thin-papad

 • You can keep the rolled one in a wide plate.
-Even it is one above another also it is ok.
-It will not stick to each other.
-But do not over crowd the plate.
+Even if they are one above another, it is ok.
+It will not stick to itself.
+But do not over-crowd the plate.

-• Once you are done with everything, either spread a newspaper or clean white cloth in a place at your house where you get sunlight .
+• Once you are done with everything, either spread a newspaper or a clean white cloth in a place in your house that gets sunlight.

-• Spread the rolled appalam one by one separately in the paper or cloth.
+• Spread the rolled appalam one by one separately on the paper or cloth.

 ready-to-dry

-• I kept this in the noon by 12 pm and next day morning it was dried nicely.
+• I kept this in the oven by 12 pm, and the next morning it was dried nicely.

 dried-appalam

-• Appalam is dried and you can keep this in an airtight box and this can be stored for an year if handled properly.
+• Appalam is dried, so you can keep it in an airtight box; it can be stored for a year if handled properly.
 Always handle this with dry hands.

-• While frying heat oil in a pan for frying and when it hot, bring down the flame to medium and fry the appalam.
-This appalam will fry so fast and so ensure that it should not change colour while frying.
+• Heat oil in a pan, and when it is hot, reduce the flame to medium and fry the appalam.
+This appalam will fry quickly and ensure it does not change color while frying.

 arisi-appalam